the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 While you wait, BinderHub (the backend of Binder) is:
 * Fetching your repo from GitHub
 * Analysing the contents
-* Creating a Docker file
+* Creating a Docker file based on your repo
 * Launching that Docker image in the Cloud
 * Connecting you to it via your browser